BrandonHung343/Intro-To-Robotics/lab8/README.md

-The path generated goes "Red" to "Green" to "Yellow" on the configuration space
+The path generated goes "Red" to "Green" to "Yellow" on the configuration space.
+Close the config space to start the sim.

 You might see at the start that there's some strange behavior.
 This is because of the joint limits on the first joint being between 0 and pi, meaning that we always choose the positive "elbow down" configuration.